Chart Color Schemes

 Orange - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Orange - North's population was approximately 23,965 as of November 2025.
-This figure represents an increase of 1,070 people (4.7%) since the 2021 Census, which recorded a population of 22,895.
-The growth is inferred from ABS estimated resident population data of 23,857 in June 2024 and an additional 465 validated new addresses since the Census date.
-This results in a population density ratio of 240 persons per square kilometer.
-Orange - North's population grew by 4.7% between the 2021 Census and November 2025, outperforming both its SA4 region (2.9%) and SA3 area.
-Natural growth contributed approximately 60.7% of overall population gains during recent periods.
+Orange North's population was approximately 23,965 as of November 2025.
+This figure represents an increase of 1,070 people since the 2021 Census, which recorded a population of 22,895.
+The growth is inferred from ABS estimates: 23,857 in June 2024 and an additional 465 validated new addresses post-Census.
+This results in a density ratio of 240 persons per square kilometer.
+Orange North's growth rate of 4.7% since the 2021 Census surpassed both its SA4 region (2.9%) and SA3 area, indicating it as a growth leader.
+Natural growth contributed approximately 60.7% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Orange - North is expected to increase by 6,128 persons based on the latest population numbers, marking a total increase of 25.1% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population dynamics suggest a significant increase in the top quartile of non-metropolitan areas nationally, with Orange North expected to increase by 6,128 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 25.1% over the 17 years.

 Frequently Asked Questions - Population